 …and immediately destroyed any hope of restoring the table to its original form.

-You may be wondering why I chose a belt sander.
+Okay, you may be wondering why I chose a belt sander.
 Wouldn’t an orbital sander have sufficed?
 They’re just scratches, right?

 The two grooves that run around the table DON’T LINE UP WITH THE GROOVES ON THE LEAVES!
 I’m not OCD, but I can’t abide a flaw like this.
 See for yourself: